Date of visit: 20th April 2017- 28th April 2017

 My Dad and I had a New York Pass.
 This was incredibly helpful.
 It allowed us to use the BIG Bus Hop On Hop Off tour in two consecutive days, which was a handy way to get to and from attractions.
 Our tour guide, Bernie was great and had a sense of humour.

 Unfortunately, The Empire State Building doesn’t allow you to skip the queues, but we were given the advice to visit it early in the morning before 10am to avoid a long queue.
-It worked.
+That worked!
+We were one of the first people there.

 We visited the Guggenheim Museum, Natural History Museum, MOMA, a Circleline Cruise, Ellis Island, Battery Park, Top of the Rock, the two 9/11 sites and so much more.
 We’ve probably visited things we wouldn’t have visited without the New York Pass, so I personally believe it is worth getting.